JohnnyM09-M/Windows-Server-Active-Directory-Installation/README.md

 <h4>Next.
 IP and DNS Setup!</h4>

 Since this domain is the server that my company is going to use for Active Directory Domain Services (AD DS), I will need to set a static IP address and a preferred DNS address.
 The reason why we have to set up the DNS address is because AD DS utilizes DNS to perform various functions such as authentication.
 When we download the DNS role/tools onto the server, plenty of records will be written to the server for the server's DNS functions.
-To set this up, follow these steps:
+To set this up, begin by following these steps:

 1. Navigate to the Control Panel.
 2. Press Network and Internet.